Permissionless-Software-Foundation/ipfs-coord/README.md

 # ipfs-coord

 This is a JavaScript npm library built on top of [js-ipfs](https://github.com/ipfs/js-ipfs).
+It provides the following high-level features:

+- Helps IPFS nodes create an on-the-fly subnetwork, using pubsub channels.
+- Allows new peers entering the subnetwork to find the other subnetwork peers.
+- Creates end-to-end encrypted (e2ee) communication channels between peers.
+- Allows automatic networking between peers, even if they are behind a firewall.
+- Allows peers to easily pay one another in cryptocurrency for access to web services.

 This library will help IPFS peers discover one another, coordinate around a common interest, and then stay connected around that interest.
 It's main sub-components are:

 - IPFS pubsub channels for communication
 - OrbitDB for persistence and to prevent 'dropped messages'
-- Circuit Relays for censorship resistance
+- Circuit Relays for censorship resistance and tunneling through firewalls
 - Bitcoin Cash for end-to-end encryption and payments.

 This library will automatically track peers, connects to them through circuit-relays, and end-to-end encrypts all communication with each node.

 Here are some use cases where IPFS node coordination is needed:

 - e2e encrypted chat
 - Circuit-relay as-a-service
 - Creating CoinJoin transactions